 If notification to an employee of a qualifying death in the family occurs while the employee is at work, any necessary leave hours in that day will be added to the overall Bereavement Leave entitlement.

-The employee may defer one of the workdays to which he is entitled to the day of burial.
+When special circumstances arise from the death in the family, an employee may request to defer one of the work days to which he is entitled for associated related bereavement purposes.